 The Alabama Center for the Arts is pleased to announce its newest art exhibit, “Continuation,” on display now through July 1.
-Because the Center has yet to reopen due to the pandemic, the show is being displayed virtually until visitors can view the exhibit in-person.

 “Continuation” features the uniquely artistic talents of Guadalupe Lanning Robinson, a native of Mexico City, who has lived in Alabama for more than 30 years with her husband, an Alabama native.